 When you know you missed some payments, the only way to find out if you were not sent NOSIA letters is to ask your bank for a copy of the NOSIA letters you were sent, or for a full SAR (a copy of all your personal information) which would contain these letters.

-Was your credit card, catalogue or overdraft limit increased too high?
+Was your credit card or catalogue limit increased too high?

 What to do if a lender won’t freeze interest